Diagnostic Imaging and Radiology Internship

-In addition to our residency program, Washington State University is proud to offer imaging internship/fellowship opportunities.
-Positions exist for both large and small animal imaging.
-Our personnel and equipment are outlined on the residency page, with descriptions of all modalities (digital radiography, computed radiography, fluoroscopy, nuclear medicine, ultrasound, computed tomography, and magnetic resonance imaging.
+In addition to our residency program, Washington State University is proud to offer two imaging internship/fellowship opportunities.
+Positions involve experience in both large and small animal imaging.
+Our personnel and equipment are outlined on the residency page, with descriptions of all modalities (digital radiography, computed radiography, fluoroscopy, nuclear medicine, ultrasound, computed tomography, and magnetic resonance imaging).

 - A letter of intent to include what you expect from the position being applied for, professional goals, and special interests